 1/4/2018 Campus-wide meeting to introduce the Program Prioritization concept to the campus.
 1/24/2018 Program Prioritization Committee's (PPC) first meeting.
 Chancellor Blackketter provides direction/charge.
 1/31/2018 PPC began collecting metrics/data: regularly reported data sets such as IPEDS, Delaware study, etc. Discussed metrics at subsequent meetings.
 2/28/2018 Committee members "rank" academic programs based on data sets.
 The identity of the academic programs was not revealed to the committee members.
 3/28/2018 The PPC "ranking process" resulted in multi-colored ranking matrix that was presented to campus.
 Academic programs were identified.
 4/25/2018 PPC creates academic subcommittee to review academic programs.
 5/2/2018 PPC creates non-academic subcommittee.
 Chancellor charges academic subcommittee to reduce student/faculty ratio from 14:1 (current level) to 16:1.
 8/29/2018 Chancellor met with PPC on August 29.
 Charged committee with cutting \$500,000 - \$1,000,000 10/5/2018 Deans present Guideposts and Metrics to Faculty Senate.
 10/19/2018 Deans release data sets that will drive their review of academic programs.
 10/24/2018 PPC considers feedback from faculty on the data released from the deans.
 PPC develops proposed process/timeline for Oct-Dec time period.
-December 14 th identified as "due date" for final report.
+December 14^{th} identified as "due date" for final report.
 11/21/2018 PPC finalizes timeline for report.
-11/30/2018 Draft initial report is released to the campus.
+11/30/2018 Draft initial report (Version 1.0) is released to the campus.
+12/6/18 Draft initial report (Version 2.0) is released to the campus.
+12/13/18 Draft initial report (Version 3.0) is released to the campus.

 The Academic-side of the campus was the focus of the PPC from January through May.
 The Non-Academic side of the campus was the focus from May through August and Academics was again the focus from August to present.
 The PPC participated in presentations by the Foundation, WIRE, Institutional Research, Registrar, Deans, and Vice Chancellors.

 The PPC committee felt that the prioritization process should be transparent and data/metric driven.
 The agendas and overviews of the meetings were sent to the campus for each meeting.
 The Academic subcommittee presented their guideposts and data to the PPC and Faculty Senate.